prash-kr-meena/obsidian/Kubernetes.md

 Now let me ask you a question along the same lines.
-In the replicaset specification section we learned that there are 3 sections: Template, replicas and the selector.
+In the replicaset specification section we learned that there are 3 sections: `template`, `replicas` and the `selector`.
 We need 3 replicas and we have updated our selector based on our discussion in the previous slide.
 Say for instance we have the same scenario as in the previous slide were we have 3 existing PODs that were created already and we need to create a replica set to monitor the PODs to ensure there are a minimum of 3 running at all times.
 When the replication controller is created, it is NOT going to deploy a new instance of POD as 3 of them with matching labels are already created.
 In that case, do we really need to provide a template section in the replica-set specification, since we are not expecting the replicaset to create a new POD on deployment?
 Yes we do, BECAUSE in case one of the PODs were to fail in the future, the replicaset needs to create a new one to maintain the desired number of PODs.
 And for the replica set to create a new POD, the template definition section IS required.

 63